openeew/openeew/README.md

 Let's create ***earthquake early-warning (EEW) systems*** for every seismically-vulnerable community in the world!

-[OpenEEW](https://openeew.com) is an initiative by [Grillo](https://grillo.io) to democratize EEW systems throughout the world by sharing our:
+[OpenEEW](https://openeew.com) is an initiative by [Grillo](https://grillo.io), IBM and Linux Foundation to democratize EEW systems throughout the world by sharing our:
 * Entire archive of **unprocessed accelerometer data** from Mexico, Chile and other countries, including earthquakes records with magnitudes above 7 and recorded at different distances
 * **Algorithms for the detection and characterization of earthquakes** in real time
 * **Software examples** for creating your own EEW server